-Project Address: 4535 Mill Rd Naramata
+Project Address: 4545 Mill Rd

 Support the requested variances to the zoning?: Yes

 Additional comments:

-We are the neighbour next-door to the proposed home.
-We fully support the new design and setback proposed.
-We appreciate them listening to the naramata APCs wishes and adjusting.
-The design and size now fits in well with the neighbourhood.
-Files uploaded: No RAPR Report Section 4 Item 8 "Floodplain Concerns" refers to Okanagan Valley Zoning Bylaw 2800: - Section 10.1.2(d) which designates flood construction level Okanagan Lake: 343.66 m. - Schedule 3 Provincial Floodplain Maps defines Okanagan Lake Flood Level 343.7 m.
-Note#5: The floodplain limits and floodplain levels include an allowance for freeboard.
+We own the vacant lot (4535) right next to the proposed DVP, and I was pleased to see that my neighbours have utilized quality engineers with local knowledge to complete all of the studies required to create their dream property.
+The form and character of the proposed house design is the absolute epitome of Naramata's craftsman vibe.
+I was also happy to see that the Naramata APC has thrown their support behind the project as well.
+Files uploaded: No RAPR Report Section 4 Item 8 "Floodplain Concerns" refers to Okanagan Valley Zoning Bylaw 2800: - Section 10.1.2(d) which designates flood construction level Okanagan Lake: 343.66 m. - Schedule 3 Provincial Floodplain Maps defines Okanagan Lake Flood Level 343.7 m. - Note#5: The floodplain limits and floodplain levels include an allowance for freeboard.
 "VE has determined that the location of the active floodplain/stream boundary is located in the area noted in the site plan and ensures that the SPEA starts at the edge of this feature.
 VE determined that the active floodplain/stream boundary is located along the edge of the rock wall/edge of manicured grass area.
 The rock wall is intact and the area above and behind the wall has not eroded indicating that flooding with wave action is not commonly above and beyond the rock wall.
 Therefore, the stream channel at this location would not be considered dynamic such that the area above the wall is typically flooded.
 As such VE feels that the location of the stream boundary / active floodplain is sufficient in protecting the SPEA as well as the development."
 Dwg A-1.0 shows contour 343 along centreline of dwelling.
-Full Pool (upper end of lake's "normal" operating range) = 342.48 1948 Flood = 343.28 2017 Flood = 343.48 Okanagan Basin Water Board final report "Okanagan Mainstem Floodplain Mapping" released 2020: - "The maps delineate FCL extents under the design flood event. ...
+Full Pool (upper end of lake's "normal" operating range) = 342.48 1948 Flood = 343.28 2017 Flood = 343.48 Okanagan Basin Water Board final report "Okanagan Mainstem Floodplain Mapping" released 2020: - "The maps delineate FCL extents under the design flood event...
 Mapping of Okanagan Lake and Wood / Kalamalka lakes is based on the flood of record (2017) adjusted to mid-century for climate change." - "The mapped FCL includes a freeboard allowance of 0.6 metres, which has been added to the calculated flood water level to account for local variations in water level and uncertainty in the design event estimates." - "The FCLs shown on all lake maps include an allowance for wind setup (except Ellison) and wave runup based on cooccurrence of the seasonal 200-year wind event." - "Flooding from the lakes is identified in the mapping through characterization of two hazards lake inundation and wave effects.
 Lake inundation is developed through modelling of the flood elevation for each lake, called the 'still-water' level.
 On top of this still-water level, wind-setup (increase in water level due to the effect of the wind displacing the water in a direction due to shear), and freeboard were added.
 This elevation (determined for each lake) was projected on the DEM surface to identify the flood extents.
 The FCLs for the lake inundation zones are comprised of the modelled still-water level, wind setup and freeboard."